 Access and Use: Archivists promote and provide the widest possible accessibility of materials, consistent with any mandatory access restrictions, such as public statute, donor contract, business/institutional privacy, or personal privacy.
 Although access may be limited in some instances, archivists seek to promote open access and use when possible.
 Access to records is essential in personal, academic, business, and government settings, and use of records should be both welcomed and actively promoted.
 Even individuals who do not directly use archival materials benefit indirectly from research, public programs, and other forms of archival use, including the symbolic value of knowing that such records exist and can be accessed when needed.

 Accountability: By documenting institutional functions, activities, and decision-making, archivists provide an important means of ensuring accountability.
 In a republic such accountability and transparency constitute an essential hallmark of democracy.
 Public leaders must be held accountable both to the judgment of history and future generations as well as to citizens in the ongoing governance of society.
 Access to the records of public officials and agencies provides a means of holding them accountable both to public citizens and to the judgment of future generations.
 In the private sector, accountability through archival documentation assists in protecting the rights and interests of consumers, shareholders, employees, and citizens.
-Archivists in collecting repositories may not in all cases share the same level of responsibility for accountability, but they too maintain evidence of the actions of individuals, groups, and organizations, which may be required to provide accountability for contemporary and future interests.
+Archivists in collecting repositories may not in all cases share the same level of responsibility for accountability, but they, too, maintain evidence of the actions of individuals, groups, and organizations which may be required to provide accountability for contemporary and future interests.

 Advocacy: Archivists promote the use and understanding of the historical record.
 They serve as advocates for their own archival programs and institutional needs.
-They also advocate for the application of archival values in a variety of settings including, to the extent consistent with their institutional responsibilities, the political arena.
+They also advocate for the application of archival values in a variety of settings, including, to the extent consistent with their institutional responsibilities, the political arena.
 Archivists seek to contribute to the formation of public policy related to archival and recordkeeping concerns and to ensure that their expertise is used in the public interest.

 Diversity: Archivists collectively seek to document and preserve the record of the broadest possible range of individuals, socio-economic groups, governance, and corporate entities in society.
 Archivists embrace the importance of identifying, preserving, and working with communities to actively document those whose voices have been overlooked or marginalized.
 They seek to build connections to under-documented communities to support: acquisition and preservation of sources relating to these communities’ activities, encouragement of community members’ use of archival research sources, and/or formation of community-based archives.
 Archivists accept and encourage a diversity of viewpoints on social, political, and intellectual issues, as represented both in archival records and among members of the profession.
-They actively work to achieve a diversified and representative membership in the profession.
+They work actively to achieve a diversified and representative membership in the profession.

-History and memory: Archivists recognize that primary sources enable people to examine the past and thereby gain insights into the human experience.
-Archival materials provide surrogates for human memory, both individually and collectively, and when properly maintained, they serve as evidence against which individual and social memory can be tested.
+History and Memory: Archivists recognize that primary sources enable people to examine the past and thereby gain insights into the human experience.
+Archival materials provide surrogates for human memory, both individually and collectively and, when properly maintained, they serve as evidence against which individual and social memory can be tested.
 Archivists preserve such primary sources to enable us to better comprehend the past, understand the present, and prepare for the future.

 Preservation: Archivists preserve a wide variety of primary sources for the benefit of future generations.
-Preserving materials is a means to this end not an end in itself.
-Within prescribed law and best practice standards, archivists may determine that the original documents themselves must be preserved, while at other times copying the information they contain to alternate media may be sufficient.
+Preserving materials is a means to this end, not an end in itself.
+Within prescribed law and best-practice standards, archivists may determine that the original documents themselves must be preserved, while at other times copying the information they contain to alternate media may be sufficient.
 Archivists thus preserve materials for the benefit of the future more than for the concerns of the past.

 Professionalism: Archivists adhere to a common set of missions, values, and ethics.
 They accept an evolving theoretical base of knowledge, collaborate with colleagues in related professions, develop and follow professional standards, strive for excellence in their daily practice, and recognize the importance of professional education, including lifelong learning.
-They encourage professional development among their co-workers, foster the aspirations of those entering the archival profession, and actively share their knowledge and expertise.
+They encourage professional development among their co-workers, foster the aspirations of those entering the archives profession, and actively share their knowledge and expertise.
 Archivists seek to expand opportunities to cooperate with other information professionals, with records creators, and with users and potential users of the archival record.